SpaceUY/react-native-template-spacedev/README.md

 * `useMountEffect` because `useEffect` without dependencies is not descriptive enough.
 Remember that if you are working on a screen maybe the best you can do is resorting to [`useFocusEffect`](https://reactnavigation.org/docs/function-after-focusing-screen#triggering-an-action-with-the-usefocuseffect-hook) and [`useIsFocused`](https://reactnavigation.org/docs/function-after-focusing-screen#re-rendering-screen-with-the-useisfocused-hook).
 * [`useStyles`](https://kb.spacedev.uy/books/react-native/page/styles-handling-in-steroids) hook so you have access to your theme and safe area insets, no need to use `SafeAreaView` (please don't use it)
 * i18n with [`react-native-localization`](https://www.npmjs.com/package/react-native-localization)
+* [`react-native-svg`](https://www.npmjs.com/package/react-native-svg#use-with-svg-files) configured so you can just import svg files and use them as components
 * `appcenter` for crash reports
 * `commitlint` and `eslint` run automatically before each commit through `husky`
 * `bitbucket-pipelines` to run linting